Nr44suessauer/I-Scan/implementation/PositionUnit_with_API/ReadMe.md

 ## Project Overview

 This project controls various hardware components (stepper motor, servo, RGB LED, button) using an ESP32-S3 controller.
 Control is possible both locally and via a network (Wi-Fi), including a web server and API interfaces.
-Development is done with PlatformIO and the Arduino framework.
+Development is done with PlatformIO.

 ---